openpharma/mmrm/.github/CONTRIBUTING.md

 - Exported objects must be included in the `_pkgdown.yml` file to be populated on the `pkgdown` [website](https://openpharma.github.io/mmrm/main/reference/index.html).
 - In vignettes, you cannot directly reference help pages but only `pkgdown` web pages.
 Note that this includes only exported objects.
 To make it look similar to the help page references, please here also use `function()` style.
-- `mmrm_review_methods.Rmd` is a large vignette and we precompute this vignette to make the github actions faster.
-Run the script `vignettes/precompile.R` to regenerate the precomputed vignette and subsequently update it in github.
+- `mmrm_review_methods.Rmd` is a large vignette and we precompute this vignette to make the GitHub actions faster.
+Run the script `vignettes/precompile.R` to regenerate the precomputed vignette and subsequently update it in GitHub.
   Before every release we need to run this again.
   Please note you need to install the package and then compile the vignette because efficiency is better after installation to provide a fair comparison.

 ## Github conventions

-When using github to collaborate, the following conventions are needed:
+When using GitHub to collaborate, the following conventions are needed:

 1. Github issues is for issues, feature requests, bugs.
 Before creating a issue, please make sure this issue has not been reported yet.